Edgar J DaSilva

-Leadership role in Culture Collections and Biotechnology
+Career

-He was instrumental in the planning and implementation of several UNESCO regional and international programmes in applied microbiology and biotechnology as well in the development of global networks dealing with the management and use of microbial resources and training opportunities in the fields of marine and plant biotechnology.
-He was a co-founder of the Microbiological Resource Centres (MIRCEN) all around the world and played a major role in the establishment of the Biotechnology Action Countil (BAC).
-Through these two programmes he made a considerable contribution to the development of biotechnology research and training worldwide.
+DaSilva planned and implemented UNESCO regional and international programmes in applied microbiology and biotechnology as well in the development of global networks dealing with the management and use of microbial resources and training opportunities in the fields of marine and plant biotechnology.
+He was a co-founder of the Microbiological Resource Centres (MIRCEN) and helped establish the Biotechnology Action Countil (BAC).

-Intergovernmental Activities

-DaSilva's knack for developing strong links with international programs for co-ordinated action on topics of common interest led to his strong support for the International Organization of Biotechnology and Bioengineering (IOBB), built strong links with the World Federation for Culture Collections (WFCC), played an important role in the conferences on the Global Impact of Applied Microbiology (GIAM) among many others.
-In addition, he mobilized several extra-budgetary programs in close cooperation with UNEP and UNDP and donor member states for activities in national development in biotechnology and regional cooperation in microbiology.
+DaSilva worked on international programs for co-ordinated action on topics of common interest.
+He supported the International Organization of Biotechnology and Bioengineering (IOBB), built links with the World Federation for Culture Collections (WFCC), and contributed to conferences on the Global Impact of Applied Microbiology (GIAM).
+He mobilized several extra-budgetary programs in cooperation with UNEP and UNDP and donor member states for activities in national development in biotechnology and regional cooperation in microbiology.

-Biotechnology Transfer

-During his time with UNESCO, DaSilva honed his passion for teaching and knowledge transfer in his own area of specialization of microbiology and also in biotechnology.
-He worked tirelessly to develop training initiatives and set up fellowship and professorship programs to stimulate scientific exchange.
+During his time with UNESCO, DaSilva continued teaching in his own area of specialization of microbiology and also in biotechnology.
+He contributed to the development of training initiatives and set up fellowship and professorship programs to stimulate scientific exchange.
 He was a strong proponent of international scientific collaboration as a means to promote development and aid provide developing countries with the tools to drive their own scientific research.